proximax-storage/xpx-chain-devportal-docs/docs/built-in-features/multisig-account.md

 - Multisig accounts can have up to `10` cosignatories.
 - An account can be cosigner of up to `5` multisig accounts.
 - Multisig accounts can have as a cosigner another multisig, up to `3` levels.
 Multi-level multisig accounts add “AND/OR” logic to multi-signature transactions.
 - [Multisig modification transactions](#modifymultisigtransaction) must be wrapped in an [aggregate transaction](./aggregate-transaction.md).
-New cosignatories added to the multisig must opt-in by co-signing the aggregate.
+New cosignatories added to the multisig must opt-in by cosigning the aggregate.

-## Examples pf Using Multisig Accounts
+## Examples of Using Multisig Accounts

 There is a broad range of useful applications for multisig accounts.
 Let’s take a look at some of the most common use cases.

 Shared accounts

 Alice, Bob and Carol are members of a charity group for educating disadvantaged children in the city.
-THey use a shared account to buy materials for their weekly class.
+They use a shared account to buy materials for their weekly class.

 To ensure that all agree on which educational material they should buy and at the right price, they use a multisig account.
 This way, all members need to approve the transaction before it is included in the blockchain.